 Sisko and O'Brien, in a runabout, come across an M-Class planet with an uncharted human settlement on it.
 They beam down to talk to the people there and find an agrarian society led by a woman named Alixus.
-They also find that their equipment no longer works — nothing electronic does — so they are unable to beam back up or call for help.
-They are determined to figure out what is interfering with their equipment, but Alixus tells them they may have to accept that they will never leave, leading to a battle of wills between her and Sisko.
+They also find that their equipment no longer works — nothing electronic does — due to a duonetic field around the planet, so they are unable to beam back up or call for help.
+They are determined to return to their ship and rescue the colonists, but the colonists, particularly Alixus, extol the virtues of living a simple life and don't seem in a rush to leave.

 - Break the Badass: Alixus tries this on Sisko.
 She fails miserably.

 - Burning the Ships: It is revealed that Alixus and her son had secretly sabotaged the ship so it would crash on the planet.
 Afterwards they persuaded the castaways to throw away all their electronic technology, who thusly voluntarily forsook any chance to call for help.
 At the same time, Alixus keeps a duonetic field generator going that blocks all electronic technology, so nobody can use technology on the planet even if they want to.

 - Call-Back: O'Brien tells Sisko that he gained his Gadgeteer Genius skills at Setlik III.

 - Continuity Nod: A former Starfleet officer in the colony notes that Sisko and O'Brien's uniforms are different from what he remembers, referencing the new design used by this show in comparison to Star Trek: The Next Generation.